-However, all content that you may find offensive or consider as hate speech will be reviewed thoroughly before it is finally removed from the website.
+However, all content that you may find offensive or consider hate speech will be reviewed thoroughly before it is finally removed from the website.

-So it’s time for us as netizens to sweep the internet clean of hate speeches and inflammatory content.
+So it’s time for us as netizens to sweep the Internet clean of hate speeches and inflammatory content.